-Chapter Four of the Bill (clauses 286 to 311) projects provisions applicable to public companies only.
+Chapter Four of the Bill projects provisions applicable to public companies only.
 The Chapter contains provisions that deal with the dividends and transfers, annual returns and auditors, extraordinary general meetings and the directors of public companies.

-Chapter Five of the Bill (clauses 312 to 326) is exclusive to external companies.
+Chapter Five of the Bill is exclusive to external companies.
 The clauses in this Chapter provide for the documents, returns and financial statements of an external company.
-Other matters dealt with relate to local managers, service on the external company, registration of particulars of charges, winding up proceedings and the cessation of business.
+Other matters dealt with concern local managers, service on the external company, registration of particulars of charges, winding up proceedings and the cessation of business.